InnoDeep-repos/Computational-BioNano-Design/README.md

 # Computational-BioNano-Design

-# DeepSelect: Computational Bio-Nano Design & Molecular Analysis
+# Computational Bio-Nano Design & Molecular Analysis

 This repository integrates my research on bio-nanorobotic systems modeling with advanced ML-driven molecular characterization.
 It serves as a bridge between biophysical theory and high-performance computing (HPC).